regclient/regclient/docs/README.md

 Use "regbot [command] --help" for more information about a command.
 ```

-The `once` command can be placed in a cron or CI job to perform the
-synchronization immediately rather than following the schedule.
+The `once` command can be placed in a cron or CI job to perform the synchronization immediately rather than following the schedule.

-The `server` command is useful to run a background process that continuously
-updates the target repositories as the source changes.
+The `server` command is useful to run a background process that continuously updates the target repositories as the source changes.

-The `--dry-run` option is useful for testing scripts without actually copying or
+The `--dry-run` option is useful for testing scripts without actually copying or deleting images.
-deleting images.

 `--logopt` currently accepts `json` to format all logs as json instead of text.
 This is useful for parsing in external tools like Elastic/Splunk.

+The `version` command will show details about the git commit and tag if available.

 ### regbot Configuration File